 • Hot tubs must remain closed.

-• Live music should not be permitted unless appropriate precautions are taken.
+• Live music and other performances shall not be permitted unless appropriate precautions are taken.
 Research and the CDC suggest that activities like singing may project respiratory droplets in greater quantity and over greater distance, increasing the risk of COVID-19 transmission, particularly with prolonged exposure.
-Live music performers should maintain at least 18 feet of separation—and more if possible—between audience members and the performer(s) (e.g., vocalists and singers).
+Live performers shall maintain at least 18 feet of separation—and more if possible—between audience members and the performer(s) (e.g., vocalists, singers, and musicians).
 Thus, seating and spacing modifications should be adopted to increase physical distances between any observer and any performer.
 Where necessary, install barriers to minimize travel of aerosolized particles from performers or implement alternative placements of performers.
 In addition, maximize physical spacing between performers on-stage by at least 6 feet unless barriers are used.
 Dancing should not be allowed unless it occurs outdoors and dancers maintain six feet separation from those who are not of their same household.

-• Colleges and Universities, through their governing boards and presidents, retain sole responsibility in making decisions on providing instruction to their students while protecting the health and safety of their students, faculty, and staff.
-Nothing in this Directive should be construed to stipulate or require campuses to reopen in the Fall.
+• Schools, School Systems, Colleges and Universities, through their governing boards and presidents, retain sole responsibility in making decisions on providing instruction to their students while protecting the health and safety of their students, faculty, and staff.
+Nothing in this Directive should be construed to stipulate or require campuses to reopen.
 In all cases, colleges and universities should consult the guidance issued by OSHA, the CDC, and the State of Tennessee as well considerations outlined by the American College of Health Association:

 “Colleges, Universities, and Higher Learning”: https://www.cdc.gov/coronavirus/2019-ncov/community/colleges-universities/index.html